merose/quickstart/BUG_README.md

 ## Overview

-This modification to the quickstart project replaces the XTCE with a simpler model that has a single packet, with a single, aggregate parameter inside.
+This modification to the quickstart project replaces the XTCE with a simpler model that has a single packet with a single parameter inside.

+It also adds a Python utility to send packets with varying values for the single parameter.
+A command line option allows specifying the delay between packets.
+A small delay allows showing the behavior sooner.

 It also updates the Yamcs reference to Yamcs 5.5.5.